StephenWinters95/FLIT_Main_Ste/README_Features.md

 ![Article tasks](./django_financial_planner/docs/readme_images/f10-article-tasks.png?raw=true "Article tasks")

-Registered users have the option to copy individual tasks to a personal task tracker.
+N.B.
+For logged-in users, this is the expected step to create a new personal task, by coping an Article to a Personal task, from where the user can update the task as they progress with it.
 For registered users, a 'copy' icon is seen beside each action
 * SO_11 As site owner, I would like to encourague users to engage with each article's content, by providing suggested actions and next steps for the user to take
 * FTU_06 As a first-time user I want clear, timely and unambiguous feedback and interaction